rexrainbow/phaser3-rex-notes/docs/docs/containerlite.md

 It is inspired from [Ziao/phaser3-interim-containers](https://github.com/Ziao/phaser3-interim-containers).

 - Author: Rex
-- A kind of game object, installed by global plugin
+- A kind of game object

 ## Source code